RobTillaart/AtomicWeight/README.md

 ```

 The parameter **element** in the following functions is 0..118.
-(element 0 being a single neutron).
+(element 0 being 'n' == a single neutron).

 - **PTOE(uint8_t size = 118)** Constructor (Periodic Table Of Elements).
 Default it holds all 118 elements.
-The parameter size is used in the **find()** function for now.
+The parameter size is used in the **find()** and guards some parameters.
 - **uint8_t electrons(uint8_t element)** returns the number of electrons of the element.
 - **uint8_t neutrons(uint8_t element)** returns the number of neutrons of the element.
 - **uint8_t protons(uint8_t element)** returns the number of protons of the element.
 - **float weight(uint8_t element)** returns the weight of the element.
-The error is less than 0.3%, as the internal table uses "weight compression" to save RAM.
+The error is less than 0.15%, as the internal table uses "compression" to save RAM.
 - **float weight(char \* formula, char \* abbreviation == NULL)** see below.
+  - if (abbreviation == NULL) returns the weight of the whole formula.
   - If (abbreviation != NULL) returns the total weight of one element in a formula.
-  - if (abbreviation == NULL) returns the weight of the whole formula.
-  - Returns 0 if it cannot parse the formula given.
+  - Returns 0 if it cannot parse the given formula.
 - **float massPercentage(char \* formula, char \* abbreviation)**
-Returns mass percentage of a selected element in a formula.
+Returns mass percentage of a given element in a formula.
 - **uint8_t find(char \* abbreviation)** returns the element number.
 This function is relative expensive as it searches linear through the internal array of elements.
 Note: the find function is case sensitive.